skrey/yellow-extensions/source/help/en/api-for-developers.md

     └── trash             = deleted files
 ```

+You can change everything in the file manager on your computer.
 The `content` folder contains the content files of the website.
-You can edit the website here.
+You can edit your website here.
 The `media` folder contains the media files of the website.
-You can store images and other files here.
+You can store your images and files here.
 The `system` folder contains the system files of the website.
-You can adjust the website and develop extensions here.
+You can change your settings here.

+`system/extensions/yellow-system.ini` = [file with system settings](how-to-change-the-system#system-settings)
+`system/extensions/yellow-user.ini` = [file with user settings](how-to-change-the-system#user-settings)
+`system/extensions/yellow-language.ini` = [file with language settings](how-to-change-the-system#language-settings)

+## Tools

+### Built-in web server

+You can start the built-in web server at the command line.
+The built-in web server is convenient for developers and designers.
+Open a terminal window.
+Go to your installation folder, where the file `yellow.php` is.
+Type `php yellow.php serve`, you can optionally add a URL.
+Open a web browser and go to the URL shown.

+### Built-in web editor

+You can edit your website in a web browser.
+The login page is available on your website as `http://website/edit/`.
+Log in with your user account.
+You can browse your website, make some changes and see the result immediately.
+It is a great way to update your website.
+The built-in web editor allows you to edit content files, upload media files and change system settings.

+### Static site generator

+The biggest difference between a static website and a normal website is that a static site generator builds everything in advance, instead of waiting for a file to be requested.
+Open a terminal window.
+Go to your installation folder, where the file `yellow.php` is.
+Type `php yellow.php build`, you can optionally add a folder and a location.
+This will build a static website in the `public` folder.
+Upload the static website to your web server and build a new one when needed.

 ## Objects